Richard Diebenkorn: Collections

 Diebenkorn's work can be found in a number of public collections including the New Mexico Museum of Art, Santa Fe, New Mexico; Honolulu Museum of Art, Honolulu, Hawaii; Albertina, Vienna, Austria; Albright–Knox Art Gallery, Buffalo, New York; Art Institute of Chicago, Chicago; Baltimore Museum of Art; Carnegie Institute, Pittsburgh; Corcoran Gallery of Art, Washington, D.C.; the de Young Museum, San Francisco; Kalamazoo Institute of Arts, Michigan, Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Los Angeles County Museum of Art; Minneapolis Institute of Art; Museum of Fine Arts, Houston, Texas; Phillips Collection, Washington, D.C.; San Francisco Museum of Modern Art, San Francisco; Solomon R. Guggenheim Museum, New York; and the Whitney Museum of American Art, New York.
 The Iris & B. Gerald Cantor Center for Visual Arts at Stanford University is home to 29 of Diebenkorn's sketchbooks as well as a collection of paintings and other works on paper.

 Recognition

 In 1978, Diebenkorn was awarded The Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.

 In 1991, Diebenkorn was awarded the National Medal of Arts.
 In 1979, he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1982.

+Legacy

+Richard Diebenkorn’s legacy has remained especially significant within postwar and contemporary American painting.
+His shift in the 1950s from abstraction to figuration was closely tied to the Bay Area Figurative Movement, alongside artists such as David Park and Elmer Bischoff, while later painters including Robert Bechtle cited Diebenkorn as a major influence.
+Bernice Bing studied under Diebenkorn at the California College of Arts and Crafts, and Henry Villierme was among the artists shaped by his teaching and later associated with Bay Area Figuration.
+In Southern California, Tony Berlant was part of Diebenkorn’s Santa Monica and UCLA orbit.
+Diebenkorn’s work has also continued to inform later artists, including geometric abstraction painter Amadour, whose writing and California Incline series position the Ocean Park paintings as an important precedent for contemporary abstractions of Santa Monica light, architecture, and coastal space.